-Nair Wax Ready-Strips are made with 100 percent natural rice bran oil, don’t require any rubbing or heating and can be purchased for any part of your body.
-The strips work like wax-filled stickers which remove hair from the root.
-MacDougall recommended these strips for those just getting into waxing.
+Hairstylist Jennifer MacDougall recommends these strips for beginners.
 “You don’t have to worry about burning yourself," she said.
 "That’s one of the biggest things that someone can do if they don’t know how to do this themselves.”

-A ready-strip may not be suitable for the insides of nostrils.
-But, Yoffee Nose Wax makes it simple to remove hair up there.
-The unisex product, made of natural beeswax which MacDougall describes as “gum-like,” comes with an applicator.
-Spread the wax on the applicator and insert it directly into the nostril for about 90 seconds, then remove it.
+A pre-waxed strip may not be suitable for the insides of nostrils, but Yoffee Nose Wax makes it simple to remove hair up there.
+The unisex product, made with natural beeswax, comes with an easy-to-use applicator.
+Spread the "gum-like" wax on the applicator and insert it directly into the nostril for about 90 seconds before removing for best results, suggested MacDougall.

-An inexpensive option for wax strips for sensitive skin, this one skit comes with 40 strips and 6 finishing wipes.
-Veet’s formula locks around the smallest of hairs, from as short as 1/16 of an inch.
+This inexpensive wax strip kit is under $10 and comes with 40 strips and six finishing wipes.
+Veet’s formula locks around the smallest of hairs — they can be as short as 1/16 of an inch.
 The ready-to-use strips can also be used on any part of your body.
-Though, there is a separate option specifically for underarm, bikini and face.
+However, there is a separate option specifically for your underarms, bikini and face.

-Though an epilator isn’t a wax, it also removes hair directly from the root.
-But, it takes a bit longer to use than wax, so it's only good for people capable of enduring a bit more discomfort.
-An Amazon best-seller, the Philips Satinelle Epilator grips and removes even the shortest hairs on either wet or dry skin.
+While an epilator isn’t a wax, it also removes hair directly from the root.
+It takes a bit longer to use than wax, so it's only good for those capable of enduring a bit more discomfort.
+Highly rated on Amazon, the Philips Satinelle Epilator grips and removes even the shortest hairs on either wet or dry skin.

 Best depilatory creams

-Unlike waxing, which may cause some discomfort to those with a low threshold for pain, depilatory creams are painless.
-They can get messy, but they are usually pretty inexpensive.
+Unlike waxing, which can be uncomfortable if you have a low threshold for pain, depilatory creams are painless.
+They can get messy, but are usually pretty inexpensive.

 Chinchilla said this is one of his go-to products for removing unwanted hair at home.
-The cream is generously applied to the skin for at least four minutes and then washed off: quick, painless and easy.
-This Nad’s Hair Removal Cream is great for sensitive skin since it’s formulated with natural extracts of melon, aloe vera, avocado oil and honey.
+Generously apply the lotion to skin for at least four minutes and then wash it off: quick, painless and easy!
+This Nad’s option is formulated for sensitive skin and includes natural aloe vera, avocado oil and honey extracts.

-For hair removal on the arm, legs and bikini area, Gigi Spa offers this inexpensive option.
-Apply the hair removal lotion to the skin after it’s dampened and leave it on for up to 10 minutes.
-The lotion is enriched with cocoa butter, vitamins C and E and natural oils to keep skin smooth once the unwanted hair is washed off.
+For hair removal on arms, legs and bikini area, Gigi Spa offers this inexpensive option.
+Apply the hair removal lotion to damp skin for 10 minutes before rinsing.
+The lotion has nourishing cocoa butter and vitamins C and E to soothe skin smooth once the unwanted hair is washed off.